This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 SIM Card and Internet

 Having data on your phone whilst exploring Chiang Mai is super handy especially if you plan on using the Grab taxi app.
 SIM cards are cheap in Thailand and have generous data allowances.
-They are available to purchase in airports, malls and 7-Elevens (bring your passport along for identification purposes).
+Tourist SIM cards are available to purchase in airports, malls and 7-Elevens (bring your passport along for identification purposes).
 Alternatively you can prepay online and collect a SIM on arrival to Thailand – just remember to make sure your phone is not locked to your local network provider before purchasing one.

 If you do not want to change your SIM then renting a pocket WIFI device with unlimited high speed internet access might be for you.
 We have used portable WIFI’s several times on our travels and love the ability to connect both our devices to it at the same time.
 Pre-order one online with Klook for collection when you arrive in Thailand at either Suvarnabhumi or Don Muang Airport in Bangkok.